 What type of flour works best for these healthy vegan muffins?

-These healthy vegan muffins can be made with regular, whole wheat, or gluten free flour.
+These healthy vegan muffins can be made with regular, whole wheat, or gluten-free flour.
 They come out well with most types.
-I have found that when I use the gluten free flour mixes, my muffins and cakes come out better with the mixes that don’t have sorghum flour in them.
-The mixes with sorghum work great for cookies and breads, but for some reason, when I use these mixes with cakes, cupcakes, or muffins, they have a chewy consistency.
+I have found that when I use the gluten-free flour mixes, my muffins and cakes come out better with the mixes that don’t have sorghum flour in them.
+The mixes with sorghum work great for cookies and bread, but for some reason, when I use these mixes with cakes, cupcakes, or muffins, they have a chewy consistency.
 I found the basic rice flour mixes from Trader Joe’s, Aldi, or this one from Betty Crocker work the best for this recipe.